buildo/formo-legacy/README.md

 ```

 From this component, you'll have access to the complete form state via props.
-This include current values, validity, and other useful meta info such as "touched", "changed", etc.
+This includes current values, validity, and other useful meta info such as "touched", "changed", etc.
-See an comprehensive list in the tables below.
+See a comprehensive list in the tables below.

 ### configure a "formo component"